TheLogicle/maze/README.md

 ## Usage

-Run `maze` in the terminal, and a window should pop up with a maze and its solution.
+Run `maze` in the terminal, and a window should pop up with a maze and its solution. *(If you only built the program without installing, the executable file is named `maze` in your local repository.)*

 Press `a` to generate a new maze and solution.